Back-to-School Guidance FAQ

 Vaccination is the best protection against COVID-19 and its variants.
 Everyone eligible is encouraged to get vaccinated with a complete series, including booster doses, of Health Canada-approved COVID-19 vaccines.

 Health Screening and Testing

-Will there be any other testing requirements?
+Will there be testing requirements for staff and students?

 What happens if a student or staff member has positive rapid antigen screening test result?

-If a student or staff person has known allergies which mimic COVID-19 symptoms should they stay home?
+If a student or staff person has known allergies which mimic COVID-19 symptoms, should they stay home?